sigdelakshey/Checkers_MCTS/README.md

 The project includes the following files:

-- `ASplayer.java`: The main Java class for the AI Checkers player.
+- `player.java`: The main Java class for the AI Checkers player.
-- `ASplayerhelper.java`: A supporting Java class containing helper functions.
+- `playerhelper.java`: A supporting Java class containing helper functions.
-- `ASstate.java`: A Java class representing the game state.
+- `state.java`: A Java class representing the game state.
 - `Makefile`: A Makefile for compiling the Java source files.
 - `README.md`: This documentation.